CodeMelted/codemelted_developer/codemelted_dev/src/README.md

 <center><b>Revision History</b></center><br />

+- **<u>2025-Jun-04 (M. Shaffer)</u>:** Removed individual sections for each of the use cases.
+Updated sectioning.
+The section needing filling in really is the mathematical formulas.
+Also added reference section for each of the module SDK documentation.
 - **<u>2025-May-31 (M. Shaffer)</u>:** Initial release of the document breaking down the use cases to serve as the Rosetta Stone between different programming languages.